sudanchapagain/zide/README.md

 The non-compact layout is similar to the compact one, but with a 3rd, 100-column wide pane to the right.
 The two layouts also differ slightly in how the swap layouts work.
 Any additional layouts you add or configure in the zide `layouts/` directory will be available to use from the `zide`.

+## Configuration

+You can configure the existing layouts (or create new ones) by editing the `.kdl` files in the `layouts/` directory.
+Here you can tweak things such as how wide you want `yazi` to be vs the editor, and any other layout tweaks you want to make.
+The one absolute requirement is that **your editor pane must be next to the `yazi` pane**.
+There's no way to uniquely identify the different panes in `zellij`, therefore these scripts depend on calling `zellij action focus-next-pane` to focus your editor from `yazi`.
+If you want to lay your panes out in a different way, you can update focus command in the `zide-yazi` script to make sure you focus the right pane.

+Both the `zide` and `zide-yazi` commands are somewhat configurable via some environment variables which you can override in your shell or session:

+### `zide`
+The main `zide` command controls opening new `zide` tabs, either in an existing session if inside one or starting a new one.

+1. `ZIDE_DEFAULT_LAYOUT`: Default layout.
+Available layouts can be found in the zide `layouts/` directory

+### `zide-edit`
+The `zide-edit` command is responsible for sending the correct Zellij commands to the `$EDITOR` pane to open them.
+This command is used by the file picker wrapper scripts, and you'll probably never need to run it yourself.

+The defaults will all work out of the box when using Helix as your editor, as that's my editor of choice, and Helix's lack of an IDE-like layout is the whole reason for this project.
+They should also work with other modal editors such as Vim and NeoVim.
+If you need to make changes, you can update the following environment variables:

+1. `ZIDE_EDITOR_CMD_MODE`: Character to open command mode in editor.
+In editors such as Helix and NeoVim, this is the `:`.
+2. `ZIDE_EDITOR_CD_CMD`: Editor command to change the editor's current working directory.
+In Helix and NeoVim, this is `cd`.

+### `zide-yazi`
+The `zide-yazi` command is a wrapper around `yazi` which does most of the magic of communicating with your editor to open files and directories through `zellij` pane commands.
+Unless you're making custom layouts, you'll probably never need to run this yourself.

+Additionally, there's a custom `yazi/yazi.toml` file included which will allow you to customize `yazi` when using `zide`.
+I mainly use this to force `yazi` into a single column mode, but any other yazi config options you need that only apply when using `zide `can go here (including `keymap` and `theme` configs).

 ## How it works

 This project consists of 3 parts: